cmvandrevala/more-than-equations/content/Computer Science/Portfolio Projects/Choose Your Own Adventure Story.md

 ## 📋 Dev Notes

-* You do not need to handle erroneous input from the user.
-You can assume that the user will always choose one of the options that you specified.
+* You must handle erroneous input from the user.
+Users of your program might enter an invalid option when prompted!

 ## 🖥️ Example Output